kubestellar/kubestellar/docs/content/direct/packaging.md

 The PostCreateHook defined in `config/postcreate-hooks/kubestellar.yaml` is intended to be used in the hosting cluster, once per WDS, and defines a `Job` that has two containers.
 One uses [the Helm CLI image](#helm-cli-container-image) to instantiate [the KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
 The chart version appears as a literal in the PCH definition and is manually updated during the process of creating a release (see [the release process document](release.md)).
-The other container uses the Helm CLI image to instantiate OCM Transport Helm chart.
-The version to instantiate appears as a literal in the PCH definition and is manually updated after each OTP release (see [the release process doc](release.md#reacting-to-a-new-ocm-transport-plugin-release)).
+The other container uses the Helm CLI image to instantiate the OCM Transport Controller Helm chart.
+The version to instantiate appears as a literal in the PCH definition and is also updated during the process of creating a release.

 ### Scripts and instructions

 There are instructions for using a release ([Getting Started](get-started.md) document) and a setup script for end-to-end testing(`test/e2e/common/setup-kubestellar.sh`).
 The end-to-end testing can either test the local copy/version of the kubestellar repo or test a release.
 So there are three cases to consider.

-#### Example setup instructions
+#### 'Getting Started' setup instructions

-There were two variants of the setup instructions for the examples: an older one --- which is out of service at the moment, is called "step-by-step", and uses the `ocm` and `kubestellar` PostCreateHooks --- and [Getting Started](get-started.md), which uses the [core Helm chart](#kubestellar-core-helm-chart).
-The latter is the preferred method, and is the only one described here.
+Although we maintained variants in the past, we now maintain just one "getting started" setup recipe.
+It uses the [core Helm chart](#kubestellar-core-helm-chart).

 The instructions are a Markdown file that displays commands for a user to execute.
-These start with commands that define environment variables that hold the release of ks/kubestellar and of ks/ocm-transport-plugin to use.
+These start with commands that define environment variables that hold the release of ks/kubestellar to use.

 The instructions display a command to instantiate the core Helm chart, at the version in the relevant environment variable, requesting the creation of one ITS and one WDS.